Marketing for Government Contracting Companies

 2. Mobile friendly—it’s easy to scroll through on a phone or tablet.

-3. Predictability—the buttons do what the visitor expects.
+3. Predictability—the buttons do what the visitor expects and are located where they expect to find them.

 4. Logical navigation and page design—it’s obvious where to find things.